RahulCV/cordova-plugin-enable-cleartext-traffic/README.md

 # cordova-plugin-enable-cleartext-traffic

-Cordova plugin to fix Cleartext Traffic Error in hybrid mobile applications  in Android 9 Pie.
+Cordova plugin to fix Cleartext Traffic Error in hybrid mobile android applications  .
 Cleartext is any transmitted or stored information that is not encrypted or meant to be encrypted.
 When an app communicates with servers using a cleartext network traffic, such as HTTP, it could raise a risk of eavesdropping and tampering of content.

 ## Installation
 #### Automatically (CLI / Plugman)